kumahq/kuma-website/app/_src/networking/hostnamegenerator.md

 ### Local MeshService in Universal zone

 The following policy is automatically created on a zone control plane running in the Universal mode.
+It creates a hostname for each `MeshService` created in a zone.
+For example, `MeshService` of name `redis` would obtain `redis.svc.mesh.local` hostname.

 ```yaml
 type: HostnameGenerator
 name: local-universal-mesh-service